On a conjecture by Pierre Cartier about a group of associators: Introduction

-We will be described the analytical aspects of our regularization process, in Section \ref{regularization}, as the {\it finite part}, of the asymptotic expansions in different scales of comparison \cite{bourbaki}.
-In Section \ref{galois}, it will be seen as the action of the differential Galois group of the polylogarithms (recalled in Section \ref{polylogarithm})
+The algebraic aspects of our regularization process based essentially on various products\footnote{First source of ambiguity leading to the problem of rewriting expressions of polyz\^etas in a canonical form using irreducible Lyndon words (see \cite{FPSAC97,SLC43}).} among polyz\^etas (see \cite{SLC44}) and its analytical aspects will be described, in Section \ref{regularization}, as the {\it finite part}, of the asymptotic expansions in different scales of comparison\footnote{Second source of ambiguity leading to the problem to determine the value of regularized polyz\^etas and its analytical meaning (see \cite{SLC44,words03}).} \cite{bourbaki}.
+It will be seen also, in Section \ref{galois}, as the action of the differential Galois group of the polylogarithms\footnote{Third source of ambiguity leading to the problem of fixing the integration path to solve $(DE)$ and its monodromy group (see \cite{FPSAC98}) or its differential Galois group (see \cite{orlando}).} (recalled in Section \ref{polylogarithm})